nick-jones/phpspec-git-extension/README.md

 `composer require nick-jones/phpspec-git-extension`

-You will then need to list configure this as an extension within your `phpspec.yml`:
+You will then need to list this as an extension within your `phpspec.yml`:

 ```yaml
 extensions: